robertu94/libpressio/docs/UsingTheExternalMetric.md

 **Note** that `external:results:foobar` only appears in the zero well-known argument version of the output.
 It is thus presented with its default value.

+## Version 4

+No changes were made to the output format.
+The `--config_name` argument was introduced

 # "mpispawn" launch method